 Single European Sky: It is estimated that some 6-10% of wasted emissions in Europe could be recovered through more efficient air traffic management.
-The Single European Sky initiative aims to reduce the fragmentation of European airspace and to modernise Europe's airspace structure and air traffic management technologies.
-The delivery of seamless air traffic services is built on optimised airspace organisation, supported by progressively higher levels of automation, common ATM data services and an improved role of the EurocontrolNetwork Manager to optimise the ATM network.
-Regrettably, progress towards SES has been very slow, hobbled by institutional resistance and a lack of political leadership.
+The Single European Sky initiative aims to reduce the fragmentation of European airspace and to modernize Europe's airspace structure and air traffic management technologies.
+The delivery of seamless air traffic services is built on optimized airspace organization, supported by progressively higher levels of automation, common ATM data services and an improved role of the Eurocontrol Network Manager to optimize the ATM network.
+Regrettably, the new SES2+ compromise has showed a lack of political leadership that will not deliver a true reform of Europe's airspace.